tetherless-world/twxplore/gui/README.md

 to link together the `packages` and install their dependencies.

+### Building the library

+The library package is configured to use the library's `dist` rather than its `src`, which means it needs to be built before first use and whenever it's changed.

+    cd packages/lib
+    npm run build

 ## Running

 All of the web applications are structured similarly.
 After completing the one-time setup,